ashiquecks/labourbook/README.md

 # Labour Book App

-Try to create a Recepie App, Which includes almost all impotant pages like Home page, recipe bundel page then list of recipes also profile page and many more.
+It's a Labour Book App, Which includes almost all important pages like Home page, Login Page then list of Employees also Labour Register page and many more.

 ![Preview](screen.gif)